 If you believe you’ve been a victim of wage theft, you have legal remedies in Tennessee.
 You should schedule a free consultation with an experienced employment attorney as soon as possible to learn your legal options.

-At the Employment and Consumer Law Group, our Nashville wage and hour attorneys can advise you on whether you have a viable wage theft case and how to proceed with a lawsuit if you choose to.
+At the Employment and Commerce Law Group, our Nashville wage and hour attorneys can advise you on whether you have a viable wage theft case and how to proceed with a lawsuit if you choose to.
 We can represent you skillfully in negotiations with your employer or in court, if necessary.

 Our law firm has successfully helped hundreds of employees settle disputes and recover the wages they rightfully earned in Tennessee.
 To learn more how we can help, call our office or fill out an online contact form for a free case evaluation.